xpack/web-jekyll/pages/xbb/prerequisites.md

 The build scripts were tested on:

-- macOS 12.6.3, running on an Intel MacMini
+- macOS 12.6.8, running on an Intel MacMini
+- macOS 10.14, running on a Intel NUC NUC8i7BEH
 - macOS 10.13, running inside a Parallels virtual machine
 - macOS 11.7.4, running on an Apple Silicon MacMini